 The scale and rate of population and housing growth over the last decade has brought demands for infrastructure and services from those living, working or studying in the area beyond that which is currently provided in Macquarie Park.
-We need to consider the existing and future demand for infrastructure and services to enable Macquarie Park to evolve into a more vibrant, active and walkable place, and a globally significant innovation district.
+We need to consider the existing and future demand for infrastructure and services to enable Macquarie Park to evolve into a more vibrant, active and walkable place, and a globally significant innovation precinct.
 Infrastructure funding will be a challenge that requires collaboration between the NSW Government, City of Ryde Council, industry and the community.

-An Assurance Review of Planning in the Ryde Local Government Area by the Greater Sydney Commission in 20191 identified a misalignment in the City of Ryde LGA between the timing of development and the provision of infrastructure to support it.
+An Assurance Review of Planning in the Ryde Local Government Area by the then Greater Sydney Commission in 20191 identified a misalignment in the City of Ryde LGA between the timing of development and the provision of infrastructure to support it.
 This place strategy provides an opportunity to identify the infrastructure needed to support sustainable development as defined in the findings of the Assurance Review.
-The Greater Sydney Commission has led the development of the Strategic Infrastructure and Services Assessment, which supports this place strategy.
-The assessment is available at www.greater.sydney/project/precincts
+The Commission has led the development of the Strategic Infrastructure and Services Assessment, which supports this place strategy.
+The assessment is available at greatercities.au/precincts-and-collaboration-areas/precincts

-1. Visit greater.sydney and search for Ryde Assurance Review Stage 2 report
+1. Visit greatercities.au and search for Ryde Assurance Review Stage 2 report